What is Functional Medicine?

 What happens if I need to go to the hospital or see a specialist?

 In providing patients with superb care and unprecedented access to her as their functional medicine physician, Dr. Katherine intends to prevent or reduce hospitalizations and specialty referrals.
 In those circumstances, she will certainly continue to serve you however she can during your hospital stay or visits with specialists.
-In some cases, depending on the level of care and the sorts of expertise required, she will rely on those specialized caregivers to manage your treatment.
+In most cases, due to the level of care and the expertise required, she will rely on those specialized caregivers to manage your treatment.

 What kind of labs do you do?

-Dr. Katherine uses specialty laboratories for much of her testing, but she also uses Quest and LabCorp for more conventional testing.
+Dr. Katherine uses specialty laboratories for much of her testing, but she also uses Quest and Labtech Diagnostics for more conventional testing.
 During your consultation, she will determine which tests are needed and then review the testing recommendations, the instructions and cost.
 Some testing can be performed at home with test kits to collect urine, saliva or stool samples.
 Others may require a blood draw at a specific time of day.
-Dr. Katherine can draw blood at the office.
-Some patients may elect to use a concierge lab draw service for the utmost in convenience!
+OSMD does all of your blood draws in our office.

 Do you take insurance?